aceade/corpolc-inventory/README.md

 #### Things to note:

 * It is *not* for production use!
-** There will be vulnerabilities, so I can teach myself some penetration testing.
+    * There will be vulnerabilities, so I can teach myself some penetration testing.
-** There will be jokes, references to various memes, and other nonsense.
+    * There will be jokes, references to various memes, and other nonsense.
+    * This currently only supports a Postgresql database.
+I do not intend to support others in the foreseeable future.

 ## Licence

-See the LICENCE.MD file
+See the LICENCE file